mayaCostantini/Digital-Analysis-of-Fingerprints/README.md

 Pour mettre en ligne sur le répertoire distant // To put on line on the directory which is on your laptop :
 `git push`

-Donc a chaque fois qu'on veut mettre à jour les modifications qu'on a faite // To sum up, each time you want to modify smth :
+Donc a chaque fois qu'on veut mettre à jour les modifications qu'on a faites // To sum up, each time you want to modify smth :
 ```
 git add .
 git commit -m "what i have changed"